The Pulse of K-Entertainment

 Ten and Taeyong are testing a hybrid model

 Ten and Taeyong are not leaving in the same way, and that distinction could shape how SM handles veteran acts from here.
-In SM's April 6 notices on both artists, the company said Ten and Taeyong would conclude their exclusive contracts on April 8 while continuing coordinated group activities, a setup later summarized in English-language coverage by outlets including STARNEWS and Chosun.
-That makes the original source clear: this hybrid model comes from SM's own framing, not fan interpretation.
+According to SM's April 6 notices on both artists, the company said Ten and Taeyong would conclude their exclusive contracts on April 8 while continuing coordinated group activities.
+That makes the source line explicit: this hybrid model comes from SM's own framing, not fan interpretation.
 In practical terms, the company is admitting that its artists can keep the group brand alive without keeping every part of their career in-house.
 That may be smart business, but it also weakens the old idea that SM's system was the indispensable engine behind every phase of NCT's output.
 It also gives other veteran idols a visible template to copy if they want more control without triggering a total group split.

 NCT 127 members at the Fact Check press conference in October 2023